YourMajestyTheEye/Google-Snake/README.md

 # Google-Snake
-Bookmarklets that make Google Snake more fun
+Bookmarklets that make Google Snake more fun.
 If you don't know how to use these, search "how to use a bookmarklet"